Swiftaim/simpletracker/README.md

 # simpletracker
-A simple tracker demo written in Python 3.4
+A simple tracker demo written in Python 3.4.

+The server tracks client browser activity by placing a cookie in the browser and logging every page access for each cookie.

 Running the server
 ==================